 The Bay-Lake Regional Planning Commission, as the designated MPO for the Sheboygan Metropolitan Planning Area, has been using performance measures in its planning process for several years.
-The Update to the Year 2045 Sheboygan Area Transportation Plan (SATP) addressed performance measures as a new requirement as a part of the federal MAP-21 transportation legislation, which continued in the FAST Act and the BIL.
+The Update to the Year 2045 Sheboygan Area Transportation Plan (SATP) addressed performance measures as a new requirement as a part of the federal MAP-21 transportation legislation, which continued in the FAST Act.
 MPO staff has been tracking and updating data on an annual basis or as it becomes available.
 The national performance measure goals identified in the introduction have been incorporated into the policies and performance measures monitored in the Update to the Year 2045 SATP.
 The Update to the Year 2045 SATP was approved on April 26, 2019, and can be viewed at the following page on the Sheboygan MPO website:

-https://baylakerpc.org/sheboygan-mpo/long-range-transportation-planning/year-2045-sheboygan-area-transportation-plan-satp
+https://baylakerpc.org/sheboygan-mpo/long-range-transportation-planning/year-2045sheboygan-area-transportation-plan-satp

 The Update to the Year 2045 SATP involved a performance-based planning process.
-The Year 2050 SATP will also continue to involve a performance-based planning process when it is approved in late April of 2023.